CVS Health wants to gain a clearer understanding of its pharmacy sales and the performance of various products.

 The dataset you are querying against may have different input & output - this is just an example!

-Output showing the 2 randomly selected records:
+Here's the output of two randomly selected records:

 manufacturer | sales |